runmad/RMSwipeTableViewCell/README.md

 `RMSwipeTableViewCell` is a drop-in `UITableViewCell` subclass that supports pan gestures as seen in apps such as Clear, Mailbox, Sparrow and many more.

 `RMSwipeTableViewCell` allows for easy subclassing to customize the cell to match your needs.
-The class exposes useful class methods and uses delegate callbacks to handle actions in your `UITableViewController`.
+The class exposes useful class methods and uses delegate callbacks to handle actions in your `UITableViewController`. `RMSwipeTableViewCell` is compatible with iOS 5 and higher!

 `RMSwipeTableViewCell` works great out of the box, but has many properties to customize how the user interacts with the cell.